LieChristopher/LieChristopher/README.md

 ### Hi there, I'm Christopher Lie 👋
-#### Software Developer, Programmer, Data Scientist
+#### AI Engineer, Software Developer, Data Scientist

-Fresh graduate from BINUS University with a bachelor degree in Computer Science and Mathematics.
+AI Engineer.
+Bachelor degree in Computer Science and Mathematics from BINUS University.
 Previously worked internships in positions dealing with data and software engineering.
 Using my experience and skills through data and technology, I strive to create real solutions for real problems and to improve the world.

 Some projects:
 [Mangrove Monitor App](https://mangrovemonitorapp.streamlit.app/)